State of the art Language Learning Center, Stroud 204

 The B.S. major in Spanish offers K-12 teaching certification through the PDE (Pennsylvania Department of Education).

-Our teaching certification programs in French and Spanish are accredited by PDE and by NCATE (National Council for Accreditation of Teacher Education).
+Our teaching certification program in Spanish is accredited by PDE and by NCATE (National Council for Accreditation of Teacher Education).

 We have been granted NCATE's highest level of accreditation, National Recognition.